austinhung81/bowling-game/README.md

 1. Correctly calculates bowling scores
 2. Add a variable number of players with names
-3. Manually add scores for each player (so we can test)
+3. Manually add scores for each player
-4. Tracks the number of games won for each player
-5. Reset all game stats and start over
+4. Reset all game stats and start over

 To start the project, simply run: